 The City of Sydney encourages all cat and dog owners to have their pets desexed.
 There are too many unwanted and stray animals in Australia already.
 For example, cats can have 4 to 6 kittens per litter.
 If the cat and her offspring are allowed to breed for 7 years, they can add 420,000 new cats to the population.

-The RSPCA alone euthanises more than 60,000 cats and dogs annually.
-The total number of animals euthanised around the country each year is in the hundreds of thousands.
+The RSPCA alone euthanases more than 60,000 cats and dogs annually.
+The total number of animals euthanased around the country each year is in the hundreds of thousands.

 Book your puppy or kitten in for desexing when you pick him/her up so you won’t forget later.
-Desexing can be carried out safely on dogs and cats from the age of 12 weeks (though some vets prefer to wait until the animal is between 5 and 6 months old).
+Desexing can be carried out safely on dogs and cats from the age of 12 weeks although some vets prefer to wait until the animal is between 5 and 6 months old.

-Cats can fall pregnant at just 4 months old; dogs can fall pregnant from the age of 5 months.
+Cats can fall pregnant at just 4 months old and dogs can fall pregnant from the age of 5 months.
 Many unwanted litters are born because owners didn’t get around to desexing their pet in time.

 Benefits of desexing pets